This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 A pulmonary embolism (PE) is the sudden blockage of a blood vessel in the lungs by an embolus.
 A PE can become life-threatening.
 Go to follow-up appointments and take blood thinners as directed.
 These are especially important if you were discharged home from the emergency department.

 is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

-- Pulmonary angiogram: This test is used to check for problems with blood flow in your heart and lungs.
+- A pulmonary angiogram may show problems with blood flow in your heart and lungs.
 A catheter (long, thin, bendable tube) is placed in a vein in your neck, under your collarbone, or in your groin.
 The catheter is then threaded into the pulmonary artery.
-Dye is put into the catheter and x-rays are taken.
-The dye helps caregivers see your blood vessels better on the monitor.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+Contrast liquid is put into the catheter and x-rays are taken.
+The contrast liquid helps show your blood vessels clearly on the monitor.
+Tell a healthcare provider if you have ever had an allergic reaction to contrast liquid.

 © Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.